firstdraft/appdev-lessons/lessons/rps-rcav.md

 ### Text Companion: Dropping `.self`

+## Video Segment: Starting Our GitPod Workspace

+- Notes:

+  - time stamp 00:11:00 to 00:13:30
+  - these are common steps that should be done first in *any* project
+  - maybe link to [Technical Setup][Technical Setup]

+Let's spin up a workspace and open the RPS-RCAV GitPod so we can visualize the steps and see some results.
+We'll finally make our Rock Paper Scissors game work, by having the computer opponent randomly choose a move rather than always playing paper.
+We will then be able to compute outcomes based on the computer's move.

+[Here is the assignment](https://github.com/appdev-projects/rps-rcav){target="_blank"}.
+As usual:

+1. Start the web server by running `bin/server`.
+2. Navigate to your live application preview.
+3. As you work, remember to navigate to **/git** and **A**lways **B**e **C**ommitting.
+4. Organize your workspace tabs. **BENP: Added this step!**
+5. Run `rails grade` as often as you like to see how you are doing, but make sure you **test your app manually first** to make sure it matches the target's behavior.

+**BENP: possible image(s) (better, GIFs?) of starting a workspace, opening /git, organizing tabs, noting the target favicon.
+But these are probably in a different chapter.**

+The target for this project [here](https://rps-rcav.matchthetarget.com/){target="_blank"}, looks similar to what we have produced, but the key is that the computer plays different moves, and the application is finally *dynamic*.
+So how do we get here?

+### Text Companion: Starting Our GitPod Workspace

 ## Video Segment: Our First RCAV

 - Notes:

+  - time stamp 00:13:30 to 00:18:40
   - debugging an RCAV for **/rock**
   - RTEM
   - ends with `redirect_to`